ax-lab/kana/README.md

 # kana

-Kana library for handling Japanese text
+Rust library for processing kana and romaji in Japanese text.

+Provides conversion between hiragana, katakana, and romaji, and additional utilities for parsing Japanese text.